What is baptism?

 Baptism is open to all people.
 Parents bring their children for baptism, while youth and adults choose to be baptized on their own.

-Before you are baptized, you will meet with the priest, for conversation and preparation and get to know the community.
+Before you are baptized, you will meet with the priest and members of the community, for conversation and preparation and get to know the community.
 A rehearsal is held before the big day.

 Baptism is the sign instituted by Jesus to unite us with his own baptism.
 What happened at Jesus’ death and resurrection is what happens at baptism, so that St. Paul could write, “When we were baptised in Christ Jesus we were baptised in his death; in other words, when we were baptised we went into the tomb with him and joined him in death, so that as Christ was raised from the dead by the Father’s glory, we too might live a new life. – Excerpt from “This is Our Faith” – p.57